 The general idea of this renaming is to make the standard easier to remember and understand.
 Rather than regaling you with a meaningless string of numbers and letters that most people will most likely forget, you get something more in line with phone naming standards like 3G, 4G and 5G.

-A new naming convention aside, what exactly does Wi-Fi 6 offer to regular consumers like you?
+A new naming convention aside, what exactly do Wi-Fi 6 and Wi-Fi 6 routers offer to regular consumers like you?
 To put it simply, it provides faster wireless speeds – which is kind of a given, really.
 But more to the point, it’s designed to offer a much better Wi-Fi performance in device-crowded environments, as well as provide several other efficiency benefits.

 Want to know more about this upcoming wireless standard and what it may mean for your home or office?
 Read on for the complete lowdown, as well as all the latest news and rumors on this promising step forward for Wi-Fi.